 Starting life as a new student can be exciting as well as challenging.
 Our Student Success Team is here to help you through any issues that may arise, and to make sure that your time here is rewarding and fun!

 Otago Polytechnic is committed to providing an environment that is enjoyable, safe and secure for all students, staff and visitors.
 All students should be guided by principles of openness, fairness and respect, and should be able to engage in the activities of learning in a manner that strives for excellence.
 Student Rights and responsibilities apply to all students, and act as a guide to the policies and practices within the Polytechnic.
-For more detailed information, please click here or download a PDF.
+For more detailed information, please click here.

 Terms and conditions of enrolment

 It is important that you read Otago Polytechnic’s terms and conditions/policies before you apply.
 When you sign the declaration on the enrolment form, it means that you are accepting these terms and conditions.
 The Auckland International Campus has specific terms and conditions surrounding fees, programme and/or course cancellations, refunds and/or withdrawal, and privacy.
 Click here to read these.
-Please be aware that you still also need to read Otago Polytechnic’s general terms and conditions as these also apply to you.
-You can find these here.
+Please be aware that all other Otago Polytechnic terms and conditions also still apply to you.

 As a new student, it is important to attend Orientation as it will help you get settled in at Otago Polytechnic and adjust to your new life in Auckland.
 The week before classes begin, you will attend a number of sessions with our student advisors and academic staff who will provide you with key information.
 During this week, you will get to choose your papers and attend valuable academic workshops to help you adjust to New Zealand's education system.
 You will have a chance to meet with your fellow classmates and find out about life in Auckland.
 You will also be informed about key processes and procedures at Otago Polytechnic and have plenty of opportunities to have any questions or concerns answered.